 Islam also addresses cats.
 The prophet Muhammad had cats.
 His favorite was named Muezza.
 Muhammad is said to have stroked the cat three times and gave Muezza seven lives and the ability to always land on his feet.
 It is a severe sin in Islam to mistreat a cat.

 So why do we say that cats have nine lives?
-The only reference I could find was about a group of gods known as the Ennead (the Nine).
+The only reference found was about a group of gods known as the Ennead (the Nine).
 This group would take on the body of a cat, nine lives in one, to visit the underworld.

 Cats and Superstition